-When I was in my early twenties you can kind of travel with not much money.
+When I was in my early twenties, you can kind of travel with not much money.
 You know, you meet a lot of people and stay on some couches.
 I think the first trip I did I was 21.
 I did three months through Europe and Japan and a bit of America.
 When you’re 21 you don’t really care, do you?
-Save enough money, you’ve got enough for a flight, you kind of saving enough money to hopefully last you the whole time you’re there and you seem to make it work.
+Save enough money, you’ve got enough for a flight, you kind of saving enough money to last you the whole time you’re there and you seem to make it work.
 Every time you come back you realise you might just have to save a little bit more for the next time.
 The last big one I did was my honeymoon.
-I think I was in my late twenties, we did three months through Central and South America.
-So obviously, you know, I was a bit older and wiser then.
+I think I was in my late twenties; we did three months through Central and South America.
+So obviously, you know, I was a bit older and wiser in those times.
 So we saved quite a long time for that.
-The life lessons you learn is unbelievable through traveling and the people you meet.
+The life lessons you learn are unbelievable through traveling and the people you meet.

 Wow.
 So what has been your favourite country to travel to?